Azathothas/Stars/README.md

 - [maoxiaoke/setup-a-mac-for-frontend-dev](https://github.com/maoxiaoke/setup-a-mac-for-frontend-dev) – How I setup a Mac, with lots of productivity tools, step-by-step guide
 - [maple24/VPS-Warp](https://github.com/maple24/VPS-Warp) – Guide to build a proxy server with VPS and cloudfare warp.
 - [mattnotmax/cyberchef-recipes](https://github.com/mattnotmax/cyberchef-recipes) – A list of cyber-chef recipes and curated links
+- [meanands/heroku-free-alternatives](https://github.com/meanands/heroku-free-alternatives) – Free tier of Heroku Dynos, Postgres and Data for Redis will no longer be available after November 28, 2022.
+Let's find a list of services with a free plan that developers can use as an alternative to Heroku.
+Feel free to submit PRs and improve the list.
 - [melontini/bootloader-unlock-wall-of-shame](https://github.com/melontini/bootloader-unlock-wall-of-shame) – Keeping track of companies that "care about your data 🥺"
 - [mendel5/alternative-front-ends](https://github.com/mendel5/alternative-front-ends) – Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.)
 - [mendel5/iperf3-results](https://github.com/mendel5/iperf3-results) – Interpretation of iperf and iperf3 results, especially regarding data-transfer rates aka speed (Mbit/s, Gbit/s)